 The afternoon saw Circular Ocean’s second “Scenario Exploration Session” led by Dr. Laurent Bontoux from the EU Policy Lab and supported by project partner Professor Martin Charter from The Centre for Sustainable Design.
 Delegates were invited to adopt the role of an SME involved in recycling or reuse, a fisheries agency, a harbour master or a fisherman, to explore future scenarios, the value of collaboration and the ultimate impact of external economic and social factors.
 The approach for the workshop has been developed from a two year foresight study on the future of eco-industries and eco-innovation in Europe to 2035 and builds on a successful session held in Cork, Ireland earlier this year.

 The Reykjavik School of Visual Arts provided an inspiring backdrop for the #Net_Hack_Challenge on Tuesday, July 18th as participants were asked to seek out creative solutions to a series of challenges surrounding management of FNR’s.
 The second in the series of Circular Ocean’s #Net_Hack events was led by project partner, Professor Martin Charter.
 The model was first developed and executed in Farnham in November 2016, which resulted in a collection of innovative product concept prototypes.
-The result was five original product concepts, the winner “Rubbfish” – a marine litter collection bag & educational programme to encourage schoolkids to collect beach rubbish.
+The result was six original product concepts, the winner “Rubbfish” – a marine litter collection bag & educational programme to encourage schoolkids to collect beach rubbish.
 Full details of all product concepts are available to view here

 If you are an individual or SME interested in progressing these concepts or if you have a business idea involving reuse or recycling of waste FNR’s, Circular Ocean would like to hear from you!
 The project is designing a Green Economy Business Suite to highlight the prospective economic opportunities around reuse of waste nets, whilst promoting the concept of circular economy and eco-innovation.